RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 You may download node details info as the `CVS file </hpc3/nodes.csv>`_ or browse the table below.

-TODO Click on the column header for sorting.
+Click on the column header for sorting.

 .. csv-table:: Nodes info updated :blogauthor:`21 Feb 2023`.
    :class: noscroll-table sortable